-By THU OCT 07, all of you will have consulted with my on a plan to develop your Hypotheses to reveal the most intriguing research questions you can imagine.
+By today, all but a few of you have consulted with me on a plan to develop your Hypotheses to reveal the most intriguing research questions you can imagine.

 You’re smart people and good students.
 You’re in class because you want to challenge yourself and learn to do something new, or differently, or better.
 So, here’s your chance.
 The “fallback topics” and themes you’ve written about in other classes aren’t as close to the top of the grade scale in this class as they may have been.